Travel hacking is a concept I've been aware of for much of my travel blogging career.

 The debt accrued further as I built my new career as a professional travel blogger.

-I didn't want to play around with getting new credit cards until I paid off my existing debt.
+I didn't want to get new credit cards until I paid off my existing debt.
 And that took years.

 But by early 2018, having just sold a business, I was able to pay off all my credit card debt and wipe the slate clean.